zinghrcore/zinghrcore.github.io/README.md

   "startDate": "2021-01-20",
   "endDate": "2021-01-26",
   "isActive": true,
-  "caption": "", //caption to show after the content "url": "https://www.zinghr.com/", //url to redirect on click of content "type": "img/image",
+  "title":"", // title to show on popup header (optional) "caption": "", //caption to show after the content (optional) "url": "https://www.zinghr.com/", //url to redirect on click of content "type": "img/image",
   "mediaUrl":"url of image content",